-Around 1900 is when this area started becoming increasingly populated due to its location near rich oil fields that were eventually abandoned once production slowed down considerably following World War II.
+Around 1900, this area became increasingly populated due to its location near rich oil fields that were eventually abandoned once production slowed down considerably following World War II.

-The town never grew too large nor had many people living there; only 200 remain today-a fraction compared with what it once had been before fading away.
+The town never grew too large, nor had many people living there; only 200 remain today- a fraction compared with what it once had before fading away.

 Making it difficult to maintain an economy and community life because there isn’t enough water accessible.

-The legend says the inhabitants named this community after one woman who was killed during some sort of hold-up near what would become known as “the dot.”
+The legend says the inhabitants named this community after one woman killed during some hold-up near what would become known as “the dot.”

-Fast forward 200 years and you’ll find yourself at least 30 miles outside anywhere else; there’s no population left but for about 100 people living on their own terms.
+Fast forward 200 years, and you’ll find yourself at least 30 miles outside anywhere else; there’s no population left but about 100 people living on their terms.